The Future of Accessibility in Society

 What needs to change for individuals with mobility challenges in the next 50 years?

-• Accessibility – Disability access should not be an imposition but rather an assumed and obvious inclusion in every architectural project.
-People think the state of inclusion is set, but we still have far to go when it comes to infrastructure access.
+• Accessibility – Disability access should not be an imposition but rather an assumed and obvious inclusion in the development of any new product or place.
+People think the state of inclusion is set, but we still have far to go when it comes to infrastructure access (my recent TikTok about my horrific treatment by a flight attendant is a good example!).
 Worldwide, this is an even larger concern, and it would be incredible to see developing countries create disability access laws that mirrored standards of the USA.

 • Perception – Let’s truly change the level of empathy that our society shows those with disabilities.
 I believe this is the true catalyst to open the floodgates of change.
 And in my opinion, a huge boost to perception would be if someone in a wheelchair wins Miss USA!